List of Kamen Rider Gaim characters: Tōka Akatsuki

 Tōka Akatsuki (朱月 藤果, Akatsuki Tōka) is a servant of the Kureshima family and one of Amagi Kureshima's guinea pigs, whom he used in Helheim Forest-related experiments, who appears exclusively in the V-Cinema Gaim Gaiden: Kamen Rider Zangetsu.
 She eventually kills Amagi and steals the Forbidden Ringo (禁断のリンゴ, Kindan no Ringo) Lockseed to destroy the man's legacy as the European knight-themed Kamen Rider Idunn (仮面ライダーイドゥン, Kamen Raidā Idun) (Note: Iðunn is a Norse goddess associated with apples and youth.)
 After being confronted and defeated by Amagi's eldest son, Takatora Kureshima, she is secretly killed by Ryoma Sengoku, who takes the Forbidden Ringo Lockseed back.

 Utilizing the Forbidden Ringo Lockseed in conjunction with the Sengoku Driver, Tōka can transform into Kamen Rider Idunn Ringo Arms (リンゴアームズ, Ringo Āmuzu).
 While transformed, she wields the Sword Bringer and Apple Reflector.

 Tōka Akatsuki is portrayed by Sayuri Iwata (岩田 さゆり, Iwata Sayuri).
-As a teenager, Akatsuki is portrayed by Ai Uchida (内田 愛, Uchida Ai).
+As a teenager, Tōka is portrayed by Ai Uchida (内田 愛, Uchida Ai).

 Shapool

 Shapool (シャプール, Shapūru) is the heir of a foreign country who physically resembles Kaito Kumon and first appears in the V-Cinema Gaim Gaiden: Kamen Rider Baron.
 He visits Zawame City as part of an inspection, but escapes from his strict butler, Alfred, to seek out freedom instead.
-Shapool later locates, sedates, and masquerades as Kumon until his identity is immediately revealed after he attempts to use Kumon's Sengoku Driver, which is genetically locked to him.
-Even in spite of what happened, Kumon warns Shapool that Alfred wants to kill him.
+Shapool later locates, sedates, and masquerades as Kaito until his identity is immediately revealed after he attempts to use Kaito's Sengoku Driver, which is genetically locked to him.
+Even in spite of what happened, Kaito warns Shapool that Alfred wants to kill him.
 Once Alfred finds him, the former reveals his desire to kill Shapool and take his family's fortune for himself.
-With Kumon's help, Shapool narrowly escapes, and the two compare their life experiences.
-When Alfred attacks Kumon's friends, Shapool attempts to take responsibility, but Kumon convinces him to stay back.
-Once Kumon defeats Alfred, Shapool writes a message for the former, thanking Kumon for inspiring him to become strong, and returns to his country to speak with his father.
+With Kaito's help, Shapool narrowly escapes, and the two compare their life experiences.
+When Alfred attacks Kaito's friends, Shapool attempts to take responsibility, but Kaito convinces him to stay back.
+Once Kaito defeats Alfred, Shapool writes a message for the former, thanking Kaito for inspiring him to become strong, and returns to his country to speak with his father.

-In the Kamen Rider Gaim tie-in novel, Shapool takes over his adopted father's foundation after the latter was arrested for supplying the Black Linden cult with Sengoku Drivers, forcing the young man to work feverishly to get the organization back on the right track.
+In the tie-in novel Novel: Kamen Rider Gaim, Shapool takes over his adopted father's foundation after the latter was arrested for supplying the Black Linden cult with Sengoku Drivers, forcing the young man to work feverishly to get the organization back on the right track.

 Shapool is portrayed by Yutaka Kobayashi, who also portrays Kaito Kumon.